nescirem/nescirem.github.io/source/_posts/when-to-use-linear-acoustic-theory-instead-of-the-nonlinear-one.md

 ## When to use

-1. $\bm{Ma}<0.3​$ , that means the total particle velocity is much smaller than sound velocity, the background medium is uncompressable (i.e., the mass density is uniform) and nearly stationary.
+1. $\bm{Ma}<0.3$ , that means the total particle velocity is much smaller than sound velocity, the background medium is uncompressable (i.e., the mass density is uniform) and nearly stationary.
-2. $\mathcal{Re}\gg 1$ , that means the $\mu$ is neglectable small, the medium can be considered as an ideal fluid (i.e., the viscous effect can be neglect).
+2. $\mathcal{Re}\gg{}1$ , that means the $\mu$ is neglectable small, the medium can be considered as an ideal fluid (i.e., the viscous effect can be neglect).
-3. $\bm{Re}\gg 1$ , that means the nonlinear effect and  heat conduction effect can be neglect (i.e., acoustic waves is much smaller disturbance then background medium and the propagation of the sound can be regard as an adiabatic process).
+3. $\bm{Re}\gg{}1$ , that means the nonlinear effect and  heat conduction effect can be neglect (i.e., acoustic waves is much smaller disturbance then background medium and the propagation of the sound can be regard as an adiabatic process).

 If all 3 conditions are met and we can apply linear acoustic theories?